Right Arrow or swipe left to move to next slide.

 Idea 2: Map out whether the strategies of address are working

-Map the amount of information and knowledge about the programmes that are published.
+Mapping the amount of published information and knowledge about the programmes.
 Are the strategies of address working?
-Because it is a problem “if we are invisible to those who want to see us, and if we are standoffish to people who want to come into contact with us and study here.” (teacher)
+Because, as one teacher said, it is a problem “if we are invisible to those who want to see us, and if we are standoffish to people who want to come into contact with us and study here.”

 Idea 3: Organize an “Open House Day” at the art academy